 When experiencing adhesion problems it sometimes helps to slightly increase the build plate temperature, but this shouldn’t be necessary in most cases.
 Please note, for non-Ultimaker materials, you may have to use different temperatures than the default values.

 To achieve good adhesion, the print surface needs to be smooth and clean.
-There should be no traces of oil, grease or fingerprints on the build plate.
+There should be no traces of oil, grease, or fingerprints on the build plate.
 Some materials may require an adhesive on the build plate (e.g. glue).
-Refer to our material guides to find out what the recommended adhesion method is for the material you’re using.
+Refer to our material guides to find out what the recommended adhesion method is for the material you’re using or find an overview on this page.

 It’s also important to regularly clean the build plate.
 Without this, the print surface may become uneven, which could cause adhesion problems.
 Please note, when using tape or an adhesion sheet on the build plate, you must replace it regularly.
 If you use glue on the build plate, make sure you clean it afterwards.
 Excessive glue can be removed with water (and soap), and alcohol cleaner is effective for getting rid of greasy fingerprints.